dlcs/appetiser/README.md

 Appetiser needs access to Kakadu binaries.
 The default location of these binaries is specified by the `KAKADU_APPS_LOCATION` environment variable.
 Relevant AWS credentials will need to be passed to the docker container.

-Volumes will need to be mounted for reading/writing images.
+You will also need a volume mount for reading/writing images.
+Files are not passed as part of the request, instead a `source` parameter points to the file on disk.

 e.g.
 ```bash